ksami/ksami.github.io/_posts/2015/12/2015-12-26-Introduction-to-Testing-Javascript-using-Mocha.md

 To run the tests, run `mocha` in the top-level directory, the directory where `numberChecker.js` is, from your terminal. `mocha` will search for the folder named `test` and run all tests in that folder.

 In the next post, I will talk about using Mocha with [Chai](http://chaijs.com/), an assertion library that will make it easier to test for things other than simple true/false values.
+[Next post](2015/01/07/Testing-Javascript-with-Mocha-and-Chai.html)